 Pinks and reds are the colors of Valentine’s Day!
 Of course our heart shaped cookies will be festive and fun to join in on the celebration.
 Making pink cookies without food coloring is done with the use of freeze dried strawberries.
 Freeze dried food isn’t difficult to find– it is in most grocery stores.
 I found this package of freeze dried strawberries at Target.

 By the way, make sure you have FREEZE dried and not just plain old dried berries.
 Freeze dried food is completely dehydrated to the point that it is light and airy.
-Dried foods like these peach chews are partially dehydrated but to a much lesser degree.

 (Actually the process is quite different between the food preservation two methods.
 Freeze dried foods are frozen first, then dehydrated in a neat feat of science– I always associate it with food astronauts might have!)